-- For applications proposing a sustainability plan that relies on Medicare GME funding, the applicant organization or primary rural training partner(s) must meet both CMS and FORHP definitions of rural. - For applicants proposing sustainability plans with no Medicare GME funding, the applicant organization or primary rural training partner(s) must meet FORHP's definition of rural.
+- For applications proposing a sustainability plan that relies on Medicare GME funding, the applicant organization or primary rural training partner(s) must meet both CMS and FORHP definitions of rural. - For applicants proposing sustainability plans with no Medicare GME funding, the applicant organization or primary rural training partner(s) must at the minimum meet FORHP's definition of rural

-In the case of a RTT, where the applicant organization is located in an urban area, the GME consortium must include at least one rural primary clinical training partner.
+In the case of a RTP, where the applicant organization is located in an urban area, the GME consortium must include at least one rural primary clinical training partner.
 The relationship between the consortium members must be legally binding and the agreement establishing the relationship must describe the roles and responsibilities of each entity.
 Applicants must submit Letters of Agreement in Attachment 4.

 Refer to Section I.2.
-Program Definitions for more information on rural eligibility.
-You must attach proof of rural designation in Attachment 6.
+Program Definitions for more information on how to confirm rural eligibility.
+You must attach proof of CMS and/or FORHP rural status in Attachment 6.

-New Rural Program & Eligible Specialties
+New Rural Programs & Eligible Specialties

-Applications must propose to develop a new, accredited rural residency program in family medicine, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology.
-Applications requesting funding to expand an existing rural residency program or RTT (e.g., that is already training residents) are not eligible.
-Entities who have already achieved ACGME accreditation for the proposed rural residency program in the above specialties by the application closing date are not eligible.
+Applications must propose to develop a new, sustainable rural residency program or RTP in family medicine or family medicine with enhanced obstetrics training, internal medicine, preventive medicine, psychiatry, general surgery, or obstetrics and gynecology that is accredited by ACGME.
+Entities who have already achieved ACGME accreditation for the proposed rural residency program by the application closing date are not eligible.